MitchSteed/TemplateMethodJava/README.md

 # TemplateMethodJava
 Simple example of how to use the template method pattern in java, using both composition, and inheritance.
+Read more here at my blog [http://mitchsteed.com](http://mitchsteed.com).
+This specific post can be found here [Template Method Pattern in Java](http://www.mitchsteed.com/template-method-pattern-java/).